-The premise: More than a decade before his acclaimed drama Brokeback Mountain, Ang Lee, 67, wrote and directed this decidedly more lighthearted comedy, which earned an Oscar nomination for best foreign film.
-Young Taiwanese landlord Wai-Tung Gao (Winston Chao) lives with his American boyfriend in Manhattan, unbeknownst to his conservative parents back home.
-When they hire a dating service to find him a wife, Wai-Tung decides to enter into a marriage of convenience with his tenant, a poor artist named Wei-Wei (May Chin) who needs a green card — and who also happens to have a crush on Wai-Tung.
+The premise: More than a decade before his acclaimed drama Brokeback Mountain, Ang Lee, 68, wrote and directed this decidedly more lighthearted comedy, which earned an Oscar nomination for best foreign film.
+Young Taiwanese landlord Wai-Tung Gao (Winston Chao, now 63) lives with his American boyfriend in Manhattan, unbeknownst to his conservative parents back home.
+When they hire a dating service to find him a wife, Wai-Tung decides to enter into a marriage of convenience with his tenant, a poor artist named Wei-Wei (May Chin, 57) who needs a green card — and who also happens to have a crush on Wai-Tung.
 The plan seems like it might go off without a hitch until his parents announce they’re planning to visit from Taiwan to host a grand wedding celebration for the new couple.

 The part you’ll love: The intergenerational relationships end up being surprisingly warm and sweet, with late Ang Lee regular Sihung Lung proving a particular standout as Mr. Gao.

-The premise: Set in New York City during the AIDS crisis, this groundbreaking ’90s rom-com based on an off-Broadway play follows the titular actor/waiter (Wings star Steven Weber, now 61) who takes a vow of celibacy because of his paranoia surrounding the plague; he’s not only afraid of catching the disease but of falling for someone who might end up dying and leaving him heartbroken.
-But fate has other ideas, and Jeffrey soon finds himself falling for the handsome — and HIV-positive — Steve (Michael T. Weiss).
-For advice, he turns to his friends, interior decorator Sterling (Patrick Stewart) and his partner, Darius (Mad Men’s Bryan Batt).
+The premise: Set in New York City during the AIDS crisis, this groundbreaking ’90s rom-com based on an off-Broadway play follows the titular actor-waiter (Wings star Steven Weber, 62), who takes a vow of celibacy because of his paranoia surrounding the plague; he’s not only afraid of catching the disease but of falling for someone who might end up dying and leaving him heartbroken.
+But fate has other ideas, and Jeffrey soon finds himself falling for the handsome — and HIV-positive — Steve (Michael T. Weiss, 61).
+For advice, he turns to his friends, interior decorator Sterling (Patrick Stewart, 82) and his partner Darius (Mad Men’s Bryan Batt, 60).

-The part you’ll love: Despite being a relatively modest indie hit, the film has an absurdly stacked cast, including Christine Baranski, Sigourney Weaver, Robert Klein, Nathan Lane, Olympia Dukakis and Victor Garber.
+The part you’ll love: Despite being a relatively modest indie hit, the film has an absurdly stacked cast, including Christine Baranski (71), Sigourney Weaver (73), Robert Klein (81), Nathan Lane (67) and more.

 But I’m a Cheerleader (1999)

-The premise: In this camp satire, Orange Is the New Black’s Natasha Lyonne stars as Megan Bloomfield, a high school cheerleader whose parents begin to suspect she’s a lesbian thanks to her vegetarianism and love of Melissa Etheridge.
-With the help of an “ex-gay” counselor named Mike (played by RuPaul, out of drag), they send her away to True Directions, a conversion therapy camp designed to turn teens straight.
+The premise: In this camp satire, Poker Face’s Natasha Lyonne stars as Megan Bloomfield, a high school cheerleader whose parents begin to suspect she’s a lesbian thanks to her vegetarianism and love of Melissa Etheridge.
+With the help of an “ex-gay” counselor named Mike (played by RuPaul, 62, out of drag), they send her away to a conversion therapy camp designed to turn teens straight.
 But their plan backfires when she strikes up a relationship with a fellow camper named Graham Eaton (Clea DuVall from Veep).
-Lovers of queer culture might recognize John Waters regular Mink Stole as Megan’s mom.
+Lovers of queer culture might recognize John Waters regular Mink Stole, 75, as Megan’s mom.

-The part you’ll love: Raging Bull Oscar nominee Cathy Moriarty makes for an appropriately menacing camp founder, Mary Brown.
+The part you’ll love: Raging Bull Oscar nominee Cathy Moriarty, 62, makes for an appropriately menacing camp founder.